exercism/python/exercises/practice/scale-generator/.docs/instructions.md

 The collection of notes in these scales is written with either sharps or flats, depending on the tonic.
 Here is a list of which are which:

-No Sharps or Flats:
+No Sharps or Flats: C major, a minor
-C major
-a minor

-Use Sharps:
-G, D, A, E, B, F# major
-e, b, f#, c#, g#, d# minor
+Use Sharps: G, D, A, E, B, F# major, e, b, f#, c#, g#, d# minor

-Use Flats:
-F, Bb, Eb, Ab, Db, Gb major
-d, g, c, f, bb, eb minor
+Use Flats: F, Bb, Eb, Ab, Db, Gb major, d, g, c, f, bb, eb minor

 The diatonic scales, and all other scales that derive from the chromatic scale, are built upon intervals.
 An interval is the space